vinfante1346/visualizations/README.md

 ## Running MCP Inspector

 MCP Inspector is suggested for troubleshooting the MCP server.
 Run the below to launch the inspector.
-Be sure to set values for service config file, SNOWFLAKE_ACCOUNT, SNOWFLAKE_USER, and SNOWFLAKE_PAT are set accordingly.
+Be sure to set values for service config file, SNOWFLAKE_ACCOUNT, SNOWFLAKE_USER, and SNOWFLAKE_PASSWORD are set accordingly.

-`npx @modelcontextprotocol/inspector uvx --from "git+https://github.com/Snowflake-Labs/mcp" mcp-server-snowflake --service-config-file "<path_to_file>/tools_config.yaml" --account-identifier $SNOWFLAKE_ACCOUNT --username $SNOWFLAKE_USER --pat $SNOWFLAKE_PAT`
+`npx @modelcontextprotocol/inspector uvx --from "git+https://github.com/Snowflake-Labs/mcp" mcp-server-snowflake --service-config-file "<path_to_file>/tools_config.yaml" --account-identifier $SNOWFLAKE_ACCOUNT --username $SNOWFLAKE_USER --password $SNOWFLAKE_PASSWORD`

 # FAQs

+#### How do I connect to Snowflake?

+- The MCP server supports all connection methods supported by the Snowflake Python Connector.
+See [Connecting to Snowflake with the Python Connector](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect) for more information.

+#### Can I use a Programmatic Access Token (PAT) instead of a password?

+- Yes.
+Pass it to either CLI flag --password or --pat or set as environment variable SNOWFLAKE_PASSWORD or SNOWFLAKE_PAT.

 #### How do I try this?